Luke-Goodridge/Todo-List/README.md

 * Local storage of todos and progress
 * Progress bar
 * Enter key to submit a new todo, alongside the add button.
+* validation - Cannot enter the same todo, cannot enter a blank todo
+* Prompted to confirm if you wish to delete a Todo you have marked as "completed"